 Each section including the flow-chart are equally weighted 20% per section

 (C) ORAL PRESENTATION SESSION

 Students are required to present and oral summary of their Industry Experience.
-Presentation will be on TUESDAY 10TH and WEDNESDAY 11TH of JUNE 2014 (Further details of location and timing will be provided during Semester 1, 2014).
+Details of location and timing will be provided during Semester 2, 2014).
 Students will be asked to describe their experience and answer questions during the session.
 This will form the basis of the assessment, in particular the content and the student’s response to questions.

 The presentation MUST INCLUDE the following details;

 • Company profile

 • Vintage summary, including student’s vintage role

 • Figures and photographs